Samagra-Development/metabase/docs/handbook/README.md

 ### [How to connect a database?](https://www.metabase.com/docs/latest/administration-guide/01-managing-databases.html#adding-a-database-connection)

 Connect one or more databases to Metabase by following these instructions.
-This section also details the list of databases supported by the Metabase community.
+This section also details a list of databases supported by the Metabase community.

 ## How to create and design Dashboards?